 The practice is called “this union, this face-to-face encounter” (p.
 15), “passive meditation” (p.
 20), “a fourth state of consciousness” (p.
 34), “savoring the silence” (p.
 35), “this nothing” (p.
 49), “the deep waters of silence” (p.
 52), “deep tranquility” (p.
 54).

-The practice of centering prayer requires entering into a non-thinking mode.
+Centering prayer is an attempt to enter into a non-thinking mode.
 Basil Pennington said: “In a meditation like Centering Prayer, you leave the rational mind and emotions behind, open yourself to rest in the Divine.
 St. Thomas Aquinas says, ‘Where the mind leaves off, the heart goes beyond’” (interview with Mary NurrieStearns published on the Personal Transformation website, http://www.personaltransformation.com/Pennington.html).